Our outstanding therapy staff consists of approximately 50 full and part-time physical, occupational and speech

 Jackie has a special interest in working with children with autism and hemiplegic cerebral palsy using the latest evidence-based interventions.
 She is certified in Integrative Learning Systems (ILS).

-University of Texas at Austin and Texas Women's University
+University of Texas at Austin and Texas Woman's University

 Jessica enjoys working with all diagnoses and utilizing evidence-based interventions, while ensuring PT is still fun.
 She has extensive experience working with children who have a variety of diagnoses including sports injuries, orthopedic disorders, developmental delay, torticollis, and neurological disorders.
 She has an interest in adapative sports and adaptive equipment, as both allow children to participate alongside their peers.

 Jessica is currently working towards her PhD in Physical Therapy in order to conduct research and teach future PTs once she earns her degree.
 She has completed formal continuing education training in NDT and torticollis management.